sheerid/sheerid-magento/docs/SheerID_Verify-UserGuide.md

 #### Verification Campaign

-If a user attempts to add this product to the cart before being verified for one of the selected types above, they will be directed to this campaign to be verified.
-Note that this campaign should be configured to verify the affiliation type(s) defined as "Required Affiliation Type(s)".
+If a user attempts to add this product to the cart before being verified for one of the required affiliation types above, they will be directed to this campaign to be verified.
+If no campaign is specified, the store-wide default campaign will be used.
+Note that this (or the default) campaign must be capable of verifying at least one of the affiliation(s) selected above, otherwise un-verified users will be presented with an error message when attempting to purchase, but no call to action.

 ### SheerID Verification Lightbox